 Boater Sobriety Tests

-In West Palm Beach, you may encounter multiple legal authorities: PBSO, Florida Fish & Wildlife Conservation, and the US Coast Guard.
-Any of these entities may ask you to submit to specialized field sobriety tests to determine probable cause to then ask you for a breath sample.
-Since you are on the water in a rocking boat, officers do not ask you to walk in a straight line but rather focus on hand-eye coordination and the horizontal gaze.
-These exercises are part of the “seated sobriety test” which can be performed sitting down.
+These tests are designed to assess the impairment of a person’s normal faculties due to alcohol or drug consumption.
+Because you are on the water in a rocking boat, officers do not ask you to walk in a straight line but rather focus on hand-eye coordination and the horizontal gaze.
+These exercises are part of the “seated sobriety test,” which can be performed sitting down.

 What are the Penalties for Refusing to Take a Sobriety Test?

-If you refuse a second or third time after being charged for boating under the influence, you will also receive first degree misdemeanor charges.
+If you refuse a second or third time after being charged for boating under the influence, you will also receive first-degree misdemeanor charges.

 Florida Penalties when Charged with BUI